Nonparametric Tests for Treatment Effect Heterogeneity with Duration Outcomes: Illinois Reemployment Bonus Experiment

 Table \ref{tab:illinois} reports the results of all our proposed tests, based on 10,000 bootstrap replications.
 We consider the nulls of $(a)$ zero conditional (local) DTE, $(b)$ zero conditional (local) ATE, and $(c)$ homogeneous (local) ATE across covariate values.
-The conditioning vector considered consist of all available claimants characteristics described above.
+The conditioning vector considered consists of all available claimants characteristics described above.

-To implement all tests, we estimate the propensity score $p_{0}\left( \cdot \right) $ and the instrument propensity score $q_{0}\left( \cdot \right) $ using the SLE where all covariates enters the model linearly.
+To implement all tests, we estimate the propensity score $p_{0}\left( \cdot \right) $ and the instrument propensity score $q_{0}\left( \cdot \right) $ using the SLE where all covariates enter the model linearly.
 Given that the data comes from an experimental design, consistency of the propensity score models is guaranteed.

 Let us start interpreting the results for the JSI sample.
-For both ITT and LTE setup we reject the null of zero conditional (local) DTE at the 5\% level using either the Kolmogorov-Smirnov or the Cram\'{e}r-von Mises test statistic.
-Such an evidence suggests that offering reemployment bonus to job-searchers has affected the distribution of unemployment duration.
+For both the ITT and LTE setup, we reject the null of zero conditional (local) DTE at the 5\% level using either the Kolmogorov-Smirnov or the Cram\'{e}r-von Mises test statistic.
+Such evidence suggests that offering a reemployment bonus to job-searchers has affected the distribution of unemployment duration.

-To shed some light on which part of the distribution is affected, we test the null of zero conditional (truncated) ATE as in (\ref{h0-cate}).
-In the LTE setup, we consider the analogous null of zero conditional local (truncated) ATE
+To shed some light on which part of the distribution is affected, we test the null of zero conditional (restricted) ATE as in (\ref{h0-cate}).
+In the LTE setup, we consider the analogous null of zero conditional local (restricted) ATE

 where

 For details about how one can construct tests for $H_{0}^{^{clate}}$, see Section S.1.1 of the Supplementary Appendix.